pranavpr/cardinfo.github.io/_posts/2020-01-11-standard-chartered-ultimate-credit-card-review.md

 #### Golf Program

-- 2 complimentary Golf games per month
+- 1 complimentary Golf games per month
-- 1 complimentary guest game per month
 - 1 complimentary coaching session per month
 - Booking needs to be made 7 days advance through the Ultimate Concierge

-The Golf Program looks comprehensive and the ability to bring guests is an added perk.
+The Golf Program looks comprehensive and availability of coaching sessions is an added perk.

 #### Travel Benefits